-Policies or plans providing benefits that are HIPAA-excepted benefits.
-HIPAA-excepted benefits generally are standalone dental and vision plans, on-site medical clinics, and health flexible spending accounts (health FSAs), provided that the employee has other group health coverage available and the employer does not contribute more than \$500 to the health FSA.
+- Policies or plans providing benefits that are HIPAA-excepted benefits.
+HIPAA-excepted benefits generally are standalone dental and vision plans, on-site medical clinics, and health flexible spending accounts (health FSAs), provided that the employee has other group health coverage available and the employer does not contribute more than \$500 to the health FSA. - Employee assistance plans, disease management programs, or wellness programs, provided that the plan or program does not provide significant benefits for medical care or treatment. - Health savings accounts (HSAs). - Stop-loss insurance policies.